 Anti Money laundering in United Kingdom

-As other EU member state – United Kingdom has implemented its own local regulation to prevent using financial system from
+As other EU member state – United Kingdom has implemented its own local regulation to prevent using financial system from money laundering and terrorism financial activity.

 The act name is The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017.
 The act number is 2017 No. 692